artis3n/kali-artis3n/README.md

 [![GitHub followers](https://img.shields.io/github/followers/artis3n?style=social)](https://github.com/artis3n/)
 [![Twitter Follow](https://img.shields.io/twitter/follow/artis3n?style=social)](https://twitter.com/Artis3n)

-The [kalilinux/kali-rolling](https://www.kali.org/docs/containers/official-kalilinux-docker-images/) container comes with few pre-installed services.
+The [kalilinux/kali-rolling](https://www.kali.org/docs/containers/official-kalilinux-docker-images/) container comes with no pre-installed services.
 It is meant to be lightweight and clocks in around 118 MB.
-This container is around 1.9 GB.
+This container, uncompressed, is around 1.9 GB.
 It installs and pre-configures a number of frequently uses Kali tools.
-It is meant to allow you to get up and running with a Kali environment on an ephemeral host.
+It is meant to allow you to quickly get up and running with a Kali environment on an ephemeral host.
 Don't spend time configuring and tweaking - pull, run, execute, pwn.

 A premium is placed on keeping this image as small as is reasonable given its intended purpose.
 For example, `searchploit` is installed in this image but `searchsploit -u` is not run to install exploitdb-papers because this increases the image size to 7.9 GB - a 6GB increase.
 Efficiency of the build image is checked with [dive](https://github.com/wagoodman/dive):

 ![Dive image efficiency](resources/dive-efficiency.png)

 <small>Last checked: 2020-03-09</small>

 The container is not meant for a persistent attacker environment.
 The intention is for a quick environment to run attacks and document the results outside of the container.
 The container does not mount a volume for persistent storage - although, like any container, storage inside the container will remain until you `docker rm`.

 ## Usage